kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/l4gateway.md

 #### Single Route Per L4 Gateway Listener:

 **Limitation**: Each L4 Gateway Listener (configured via a Gateway resource for TCP, UDP, or TLS protocols) is designed to handle traffic for precisely one L4 Route resource (TCPRoute, UDPRoute, or TLSRoute).
-The controller does not support scenarios where multiple Route resources attempt to attach to the same L4 Gateway Listener.
+The controller does not support scenarios where multiple Route resources attempt to attach to the same L4 Gateway Listener and will throw a validation error during reconcile.

 **Reasoning**: This constraint simplifies L4 listener rule management on NLBs, which primarily offer a default action for a given port/protocol.

 #### Single Backend Reference Per L4 Route:

 **Limitation**: Each L4 Route resource (TCPRoute, UDPRoute, or TLSRoute) must specify exactly one backend reference (backendRef).
-The controller explicitly disallows routes with zero or more than one backendRef.
+The controller explicitly disallows routes with zero or more than one backendRef throwing a validation error during reconcile

 **Reasoning**: Unlike ALBs which support weighted target groups for traffic splitting across multiple backends, NLBs primarily forward traffic to a single target group for a given listener's default action.
 This aligns the LBC's L4 route translation with NLB's inherent capabilities, where weighted target groups are not a native feature for directly splitting traffic across multiple services on a single listener.